tankh99/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice):** Store appointments as a `AppointmentList` in `Model`.
   - Pros:
     - Easier to design since it is similar to `patientList` implementation.
-    - If we want to add more Object for Model, this will be the default implementation
+    - If we want to add more Objects for Model, this will be the default implementation
   - Cons:
-    - Adding extra layer of OOP abstraction.
+    - Adding an extra layer of OOP abstraction.
     - May lead to performance issues when reading/writing data (more prone to crashing issues).

 - **Alternative 2:** Store appointments as a list of `Appointment` objects in `patientList`.